Elias Díaz Preview, Player Props: Rockies vs. Orioles

-The Colorado Rockies, including Elias Diaz (.333 batting average in his past 10 games), take on starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.
+The Colorado Rockies, including Elias Diaz and his .583 slugging percentage over his past 10 games, take on starter Jack Flaherty and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Orioles.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Orioles.

 Elias Díaz Game Info & Props vs. the Orioles